pgooch/backdrop/readme.txt

 == Changelog ==

+#### 2.1.5
+ + Fixed a caching issue that could prevent the CSS and JS files from generating
 #### 2.1.4
  + Fixed a big that would cause images not to work on multi-site networks.
  + Fixed the exepected output notice when activating the plugin.